wildfly-extras/wildfly-channel-maven-plugin/README.md

   versions overrides.
 All dependencies with given groupId and artifactId in all project submodules will be overridden to given versions.
 The version will be inlined in the version element.
 This takes preference over modifications inferred from the channel.
-* `disableTlsVerification`: If set to true, TLS certificates of maven repositories will not be validated.
-* `writeRecordedChannel`: Should a "recorded channel" be written to `target/recorder-channel.yaml`?
-Default is 'true'.
-  ("Recorded channel" contains a subset of streams from the input channel that were detected in the project which the plugin is applied to, and the streams are always resolved to specific versions.)
 <!--
 * `injectMissingDependencies`: Inject all streams from the channel, that weren't already present in the POM file, as new managed dependencies.
 The dependency management section must already exist.
 This is very experimental, the point